 A 2008 Google whitepaper, Large Scale Acquisition of Paraphrases for Learning Surface Patterns (pdf) focuses upon identifying paraphrases with the use of seed patterns.
 For example:

-In Google’s patent application, Machine Translation for Query Expansion, statistical language models (based upon the use of ngrams) might be helpful in identifying paraphrases as well.
+In Google’s patent application, Machine Translation for Query Expansion, statistical language models (based upon the use of ngrams) might help identify paraphrases as well.

 A 2008 blog post at Google’s Public Policy Blog, Making search better in Catalonia, Estonia, and everywhere else, tells us how language models might be used to identify synonyms and expand queries.
 The Machine Translation patent notes in one claim that this kind of approach could be used for paraphrases as well: